-NPF Centers of Excellence , at top medical institutes, comprise the first international network to focus on how to improve care delivered to Parkinson’s patients.
+Centers of Excellence , at top medical institutes, comprise the first international network to focus on how to improve care delivered to Parkinson’s patients.
 The network includes 41 Centers of Excellence that deliver care to more than 50,000 Parkinson’s patients.

-NPF chapters , throughout the United States, provide access to local resources and services, such as support groups, exercise and wellness classes, education programs and more.
+Chapters , throughout the United States, provide access to local resources and services, such as support groups, exercise and wellness classes, education programs and more.

-NPF helps people with Parkinson’s every day through their popular “Ask the Doctor” online forum, their series of free educational manuals that are distributed to patients and families around the world and through their national Helpline, 1-800-4PD-INFO (473-4636).
+PF helps people with Parkinson’s every day through their popular “Ask the Doctor” online forum, their series of free educational manuals that are distributed to patients and families around the world and through their national Helpline, 1-800-4PD-INFO (473-4636).